elksim/tmux-border-path/README.md

 - enable customisation of what gets displayed.
 - early abort update_border and update_borders if they won't change pane-border-format.
 - make it work with ssh?
+  - I think I'd essentially just have to disable displaying the path in ssh panes - and to do this I could, I think.. , use bash_preexec.sh to detect when we're entering a ssh session.
 - try make sure this works with various settings.. actually, best approach is probably to implement a format hook {#current_path} to use in format strings rather than overriding the entire pane-border-format string..

 ### to-maybe-do